Garfunkiel/Manual-XenobladeChronicles3AG-Garfunkiel/README.md

 - DLC: Set based on whether you want Masha and Ino to be included as locations (recruitments) and items (hero and class unlocks).
 - Future Redeemed: Set based on whether you want Shulk and Rex to be included as locations (recruitments) and items (hero unlocks; class unlocks are included as filler items as no party member can inherit these classes).
 - Post Game: Set based on whether you want Nia and Melia to be included as locations (recruitments) and items (hero and class unlocks).
+- Emblems: Set based on whether emblem purchases between stages are to be included as locations.
+- Unlockable Emblems: Set based on whether the above emblem locations should include the emblems that must be purchased between runs using Blue Noponstone.
 - Highest Stage Required: Choose a value between 30 and 140, inclusive.
 Beginner (30), Intermediate (50), and Pro (140) are included as standard values.
 - All Heroes Required: Set based on whether you want your Victory condition to require recruiting every hero in the pool.